 Commander’s in a pretty great place right now.
 Anyone looking to enter this Vintage-lite format can do so pretty easily, choose from a huge variety of strategies, and quickly have a deck they are able to take to a local game store or friend’s house for a day of fun and camaraderie.
-Well…maybe not that last one just yet, though webcams and online options have certainly made remote play easier to coordinate.
+Well…maybe not that last one just yet, though online options like a Spelltable webcam setup or untap.in have certainly made remote play easier to coordinate.

 All of this is what initially attracted me to the format and has kept me interested over the years.
 I love getting to play crazy, powerful cards and carefully tuning decks to function like well-oiled machines.
 I dedicate years to learning the ins and outs of my favorite strategies, and ultimately end up collecting foils for the decks I decide to keep for the long term.
 Few things throw these years of practice and entire games’ worth of preparation into disarray as efficiently as the 7 mana instant we know and loathe as Cyclonic Rift.